visionappscz/bootstrap-ui/src/less/styleguide.md

 Release date: FIXME

+* Optimized performance of JavaScript components
+* Minor modification of Sortable Table component data-api: `data-sortable-onload` is now `data-sort-onload`
+* Configuration of Teaser component
 * Use Travis CI to test builds continuously
 * Renamed Grunt task for remote testing to test-remote
+* Various minor improvements and fixes

 ### 0.5.0